-- have an understanding of historical development of English language and literature - make themselves aware of various literary genres and figures of speech - make themselves familiar with various schools of thought and literary movements.
+- Have an understanding of historical development of english language and literature - Make themselves aware of various literary genres and figures of speech - Make themselves familiar with various schools of thought and literary movements.

+Course Contents: The paper will be divided into five Units.
 Unit I: Historical Development of English Language